mattrussell2/15-docker/README.md

 ## Notes
 * If you see an error related to the `Docker daemon`, make sure you have `Docker` running in the background.
-* Be sure to indicate that you trust the author of the container.
+* Be sure to indicate that you trust the author of the container if prompted.
 * Feel free to press the button to view the logs and see what's happening - this step will take about 5-10m.
 It will only have to happen once.
 After the container is built, it'll be quick to load.
 * In rare cases, your system might hang at the very beginning (on step 2 or 3).
 If it's doing this, then run the command `rm ~/.docker/config.json` to remove the docker config file, and start over.